miqueasmd/miqueasmd/README.md

 ---
 ## ☕ Support Me

-If you like my work, consider buying me a coffee!
+If you like my work, consider supporting my studies!
+Your contributions will help cover fees and materials for my **Computer Science and Engineering studies  at UoPeople** starting in September 2025.

 <a href="https://ko-fi.com/miqueasmd"><img src="https://ko-fi.com/img/githubbutton_sm.svg" /></a>